 Are directories worthwhile?
-I know for myself I have hired tradies who had no website, but I found them using Google My Business.
+I know for myself I have hired tradies who had no website, but I found them using Google Business Profile.
 One of them asked me for a True Local review at the end of the job.
 They were using directories well, and getting by without their own website.

-Also, we have had many enquiries over the years who have called straight from Google or a Directory without even visiting our website!
+Also, we have had many enquiries over the years from people who have called straight from Google or a Directory without even visiting our website!
 So it can happen.

 MY TIP FOR PUTTING YOUR BUSINESS ON DIRECTORIES

 One thing I recommend from the start is to write a list of all the directories you put your business in.
 Also note down the logins that you used.
 The listings tend to stay there indefinitely, and as your business grows and changes, it is ideal that you revisit the listings to put in your up to date details.

 Consistency is quite important with directories, because services like Google use the Name, Address and Phone number to compare with other listings and see if it is the same business.
 If those details have discrepancies, then search engines can’t be sure that they are all your business, and people may not be able to reach you.
 One obvious one, if you don’t have a website when you make the listings, is to log back in and add the web address when you do get a place of your own.

 2. A free email address – the PO Box of the online world